lorenaacuna/GASTLI/docs/source/macos_arm64_install.rst

    unset __conda_setup
    # <<< conda initialize <<<

-Let's cut these few lines again and paste them into a separate file ``.init_conda_x86_64.sh`` in the home directory.
+Let's cut (i.e., copy and remove) these few lines again and paste them into a separate file ``.init_conda_x86_64.sh`` in the home directory.
 In the same iTerm_Rosetta, type the following:

 .. code-block:: bash